HillLab/MLDSP/README.md

 `training_labels` must be a .csv file with NO HEADER and two columns; first column is sample names matching fasta headers from `train_set`, second column is supervised learning class labels.

 Both column values should be strings with no special characters: anything that is not an alphanumeric, dash, underscore, or dot will be removed; spaces and directory operators (/, \\) will be replaced with underscore.
 Original files will not be modified.
+`--query_seq_path` is the flag for providing unlabeled data for sample classification.
+Same conditions as `train_set` apply and class prediction i.e. sample classification can only be performed during a given not a posteriori.
+## Notes
+Additional sample predictions can be done from the Trained ML models but MLDSP CLI MUST be re run from the same location as previous with the same `--run name` and results output in the original output location (either default or same `--output_directory`).
+Optional arguments relating to CLI behaviour (`--quiet`,`--cpus`)